Changing the Position and Posture

 Switching Kinematics Modes

-In Changing a Joint Angle in the Scene View , we changed the posture using forward kinematics by dragging the J4 link of PA10 in the scene view.
-In addition, in Changing the Posture Using Inverse Kinematics , we changed the posture using inverse kinematics by dragging the J7 link.
-For these operations, we did not explicitly specify whether to use forward kinematics or inverse kinematics.
-This is because Choreonoid was in a mode in which a type of kinematics was automatically selected depending on the dragged link.
-However, there may be cases in which you want to move the J4 link using inverse kinematics or the J7 link using forward kinematics.
-For such occasions, Choreonoid is designed to enable you to explicitly switch the types of kinematics.
-To do so, use the following three buttons at the head of the kinematics bar.
+In Changing Joint Displacement in the Scene View, we dragged PA10’s J4 link in the Scene View to change the posture using forward kinematics.
+Also, in Changing Posture Using Inverse Kinematics, we dragged the J7 link to change the posture using inverse kinematics.
+In these operations, we didn’t specifically specify forward or inverse kinematics.
+This is because we were in a mode where the kinematics type is automatically selected depending on the link being dragged.
+On the other hand, there may be cases where you want to move the J4 link with inverse kinematics or the J7 link with forward kinematics.
+For such cases, users can also explicitly switch the kinematics type.
+The following three buttons at the beginning of the Kinematics Bar do this:

 ../_images/KinematicsBarModeButtons.png

-The center button is on by default.
-The button sets the “preset kinematics mode”, where the type of kinematics is automatically switched depending on the link.
-The correspondence between links and kinematics types is predefined for each model.
-In the case of the PA10 model, the correspondence is as follows.
+By default, the middle button is ON, which is the “Preset Kinematics Mode” where the kinematics type automatically switches depending on the link.
+The correspondence between links and kinematics types is predefined for each model, and for example, in the case of the PA10 model, the correspondence is as follows:

 Link